The period for applying for Trainee Opportunities in 2015 is now open!

 Further information on ESA Trainee Programmes can be found here.

 How to apply

-If you have applied for a 2013 project, you will be contacted ~3 weeks after the deadline if you have been invited for an interview.
-An interview session will be organised in March 2013 at ESAC (20th March), where you have the opportunity to talk to each tutor of the projects you applied for.
-If you are unable to attend the interview session, telephone interviews will be held.
+You will be contacted shortly after the deadline if you have been invited for an interview.
+An interview session will be organised in February or March 2015 at ESAC (date will be announced in 2015), where you have the opportunity to talk to each tutor of the projects of your interest.
+If you are unable to attend the interview session, telephone/web interviews will be held.

 How to get to ESAC